-Because all families are different, Triple P has a range of ways to get your positive parenting program.
+Because all families are different, Triple P has a range of ways to access the Positive Parenting Program.

-Choose anything from single visit consultations to public seminars; group courses to private sessions.
+Choose anything from single visit consultations to public seminars, group courses to private sessions.

-You can even do Triple P Online, at home or wherever you like!
+You can even do Triple P online, at home or wherever you like!